Dry January: Where to Find the Best Non-Alcoholic Cocktails in Asheville

 Location: 919 Haywood Road #111, Asheville

-5. Enjoy High-Quality Tea Brewed to Perfection at High Climate Tea
+5. High Climate Tea

 I didn’t know what to expect when I first walked into High Climate, but whatever I expected, it wasn’t a bar.
 Sure enough, though, the main feature of the front room is a gorgeous wooden bar that’s lower than standard bar height.
 When you opt to sit at the bar rather than the tea room, you can opt into a “tea flight.”